mkdirlove/GHIBLI-WEBSTORE-WEBSITE/README.md

       $ python3 server.py

       Open your web browser and navigate to  http://127.0.0.1:5000 to open the web app.
-      If you want to share it to your friends you can use Ngrok for port forwarding.

 # MEET OUR TEAM